 If there are a lot of drivers in the system, you can use the following script for automatic driver removal.
 Create a text file cleanupdrivers.bat with the following code and run it as an administrator.
 This script will sequentially loop all inf files with an index from 1 to 400 and delete the corresponding driver files.
 If the driver is used or doesn’t exist, it will be skipped:

 For your convenience, you can create an Excel table with lists of all installed drivers, find duplicates of the same driver and sort them by installation date and/or driver’s version.
 It is advisable to keep the system with only the most recent version of each driver.

-- You can export the list of drivers in the table form to a text file using the command:
+- You can export the list of drivers to a text file using the command:

 dism /online /get-drivers /format:table > c:\drivers.txt

 - Then the text file must be cleared of the text lines;

 - Import this file to the Excel app, delete empty rows and columns;

 - As a result, you will get a list of driver names, versions, class names, vendors and installation dates;

 - It remains to sort the list and select the driver with the same name (except for the latest version by the installation date);

 - Now you can remove the old drivers using the pnputil utility as described above.